gomex/gomex.me/content/post/supervisord-en.md

 [supervisor_stdout](https://github.com/coderanger/supervisor-stdout) is a script created for redirecting sub process logs to the standard and error output of the supervisor.

-The advantage of eventlistener usage lies in the fact that logs treated in this way are displayed in the supervisor log with a prefix, making it easier to figure out which sub-process is that log line.
+The advantage of eventlistener usage lies in the fact that logs treated in this way are displayed in the supervisor log with a prefix, making it easier to figure out which subprocess is that log line.

 ## Setting up the process